richhollis/swagger-docs/README.md

 ## Swagger Version Specification Support

 This project supports elements of the v1.2 swagger specification.
 It *does not* support the v2 specification.
 If you are looking for support for the newer specification the please see the [swagger-blocks](https://github.com/fotinakis/swagger-blocks/) project.
-I don't currently have any plans to add support for v2.0 at this time.
+I don't currently have any plans to add support for v2.0 at this time due to time constraints, but I'm open to accepting a PR on  this.
+Contact me if you are interested in helping with that effort - thanks!

 ## Example usage